 'Muscogee' is a free flowering hybrid crepemyrtle with lavender-pink flowers over a long period in summer.
 This deciduous shrub or small tree is one of many crepemyrtles developed and introduced by the U.S. National Arboretum...

 'Bayou Marie' is a smaller Crepemyrtle selected by David Chopin of Washington, PA and introduced by Hines Nursery in California.
-It has abundant pink flowers with a darker red or lavender edge to the petals.
-It is a goo...
+Likewise with the variety 'New Orleans' which is also in the "Dixie Series".
+'Bayou M...

 'Pocomoke' is one of the first two minature hybrid crepemyrtles released by the U.S. National Arboretum.
 This selection with deep pink flowers is ideal for containers, small spaces, and rock garden type plantings.
 Retains dense mounded habit without...

-A now popular form of this very floriferous orange-flowered shrub attractive to butterflies.
-Discovered in cultivation near Athens, GA, and introduced by Goodness Grows Nursery.
-Lantana is a good warm climate shrub available in various color forms. ...
+'Miss Huff' is a now popular form of this very floriferous orange-flowered shrub attractive to butterflies.
+Discovered in cultivation near Athens, GA, and introduced by Goodness Grows Nursery, 'Miss Huff' Lantana is a good warm climate shrub ...

 A small-leafed trailing Lantana with purple flowers.
-A good groundcover for sunny, well-drained sites in the Deep South.Cut back plants after the frost kills the tops.
-Mound 10 inches of coarse sand over the stubs.
-Mulch over with pine straw.
-As we...
+It is a good vigodrous groundcover for sunny, well-drained sites in the Deep South.After frost kills the tops the plants can be cut back and mulched for the winter. ...

-Obtained as cuttings from the J. C. Raulston Arboretum in Raleigh, NC.
-Evergreen foliage is highly aromatic as are both parents.
+Obtained as cuttings from the J. C. Raulston Arboretum in Raleigh, NC this large shrub or small tree has evergreen foliage that is is highly aromatic as are both parents.
 We expect this to become a small tree.
-NOTE: This may be 'Saratoga' a plant introduced by the Saratoga Horticultural ...
+NOTE: This may be 'Saratoga' a p...

 Corkwood is an uncommon shrub which forms colonies of tall slender stems in moist to wet soil in a few places in the southeastern U.S. and the lower Mississippi valley.
 It is notable for the very light wood which has been used like cork for fishing f...